pachterlab/seqspec/docs/SEQSPEC_FILE.md

   # List of reads generated from the library
 ```

+`seqspec` files can be manipulated and used with the `seqspec` command line tool.

+## Assay Information

+The header of a `seqspec` file stores assay metadata including library preparation and sequencing kits and protocols.

 `modalities` contains a list of strings describing the types of molecules assayed.
 They come from a [controlled vocabulary](SPECIFICATION.md).
-Additional assay metadata includes library preparation kit and protocol as well as sequencing kit and protocol.

-`seqspec` files can be manipulated and used with the `seqspec` command line tool.

 ## Library structure